 The Beartooth Highway is one of the highest roads in the lower 48 states, traveling through pristine mountain scenes, lush forests, and alpine tundra.
 And it’s a spectacular place to explore with your pets!

 For 68 miles, between Cooke City and Red Lodge, Montana, the Beartooth Highway winds through some of the most inspiring terrain in the United States.
-This road, one of the highest in the lower 48 states, passes 20 peaks that rise over 12,000 feet.
-Travelers experience pristine mountain landscapes, lush forests, and alpine tundra – all within a few miles.
-But is it a good idea to explore the Beartooth Highway with pets?
+Travelers pass 20 peaks that rise over 12,000 feet, along with breathtaking vistas and unique landscapes.
+But is it a good idea to explore the Beartooth Highway with your pets?
 Fasten your seat belt and we’ll show you how much this area has to offer pet travelers!

 Exploring The Beartooth Highway With Pets

 Weather is the biggest consideration when planning a road trip on the Beartooth Highway.
 Given its high elevation and rugged location, the area can experience severe weather almost every month of the year and winter arrives on a moment’s notice.

 Typically, the entire route is open from the Saturday of Memorial Day weekend to mid-October.
 But the dates really depend on Mother Nature.